INWTlab/drat/README.md

 Add a deploy key to your .travis.yml:

-1. Generate a new deploy key.
+1. Generate a new personal access token.
 Needs read access to public repos
 2. Follow these steps on the command line:

 ```sh